gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-09-early-computer-art-by-barbara-nessim.md

 ---

 Whilst searching for something else entirely I stumbled across these images and was struck by just how beautiful they are.
-The artwork is by [Barbara Nessim](https://en.wikipedia.org/wiki/Barbara_Nessim) and was featured as the cover and section pages in the [September 1984 (Vol 9, No 10) issue of BYTE magazine](https://archive.org/details/BYTE_Vol_09-10_1984-09_Computer_Graphics/mode/2up).
+The [September 1984 (Vol 9, No 10) issue of BYTE magazine](https://archive.org/details/BYTE_Vol_09-10_1984-09_Computer_Graphics/mode/2up) features cover artwork by [Barbara Nessim](https://en.wikipedia.org/wiki/Barbara_Nessim) and section pages by Liz Gutowski under direction of Barbara Nessim.
 Larger versions are [at the bottom](#scans) of this blog post.

 [![PNG](/images/posts/barbara-nessim-byte-1984-09-image-thumbnails.png)](#scans)